ATMs & Banks

 We accept Paypal and all major credit cards.
 If you have an aversion to online payment systems, no problem.
 Feel free to call us directly with your credit card details.

 There is a good consistent supply of fresh water prawns, rock and mud crabs (seasonal) and plenty of fresh fish to choose from at the local "Market" and several Fish Shops in town.

 There are about a dozen eateries in town which offer Fijian, Indian, Chinese, and western cuisine at very reasonable prices.
-Generally, the prices range from FJ$ 5-12 / meal.
+Generally, the prices range from 5-15 FJ$ with specials in the 25-35 FJ$ per meal.
 The Captains Cafe and Captains Table Restaurants are good consistent quality food and are located in the Copra Shed Bldg.
 The Surf-n-Turf Restaurant is Savusavu's best with prices to match.

 And don't forget our very own Indo-Fijian Cuisine menu that will delight your senses at very reasonable prices.
 We deliver your lunch and dinner fresh and hot to your suite.